Patti Harrison

 Patti Harrison (born October 31, 1990) is an American actress and comedian.
-She is best known for her roles in comedy series such as Shrill (2019–2021) and I Think You Should Leave with Tim Robinson (2019–present), as well as the comedy film Together Together (2021), with the latter earning her a nomination for the Independent Spirit Award for Best Female Lead.
+She is best known for her roles in comedy series such as Shrill (2019–2021) and I Think You Should Leave with Tim Robinson (2019–2023), as well as the comedy film Together Together (2021), with the latter earning her a nomination for the Independent Spirit Award for Best Female Lead.

 Early life

-Harrison was born in Orient, Ohio, on October 31, 1990, the youngest of seven children of a Vietnamese mother and an American father.
-Her father, a native of Detroit, was in the U.S. Army and met her mother during the Vietnam War when she was working as a janitor in his barracks.
+Harrison is the youngest of seven children of a Vietnamese mother and a White American father.
+Her father, from Detroit, was in the U.S. Army and met her mother during the Vietnam War when she was working as a janitor in his barracks.
 He died of a heart attack when Harrison was six years old.
 Her first involvement in comedy came from her participation in an improv team during her time at Ohio University, from which she did not graduate.

 Career

 Harrison moved to New York City to pursue a comedy career in 2015, but later moved to Los Angeles.
 She has said that her stand-up comedy style has changed drastically since her early days of performing, having initially felt anxious about making jokes about sex and her sexuality due to internalized transphobia stemming from being a trans woman.
 In an interview with Vogue, she described her comedic persona: "I'm a nasty, stupid person—that's my voice.
 I'm an evil, shitty person on stage, in a very conscious way—the evil is punching up."

 In 2017, Harrison gained wider prominence for her appearance on The Tonight Show Starring Jimmy Fallon, where she made jokes about then-President Donald Trump's ban on transgender people in the military.
 Since then, she has appeared in the television shows High Maintenance, I Think You Should Leave with Tim Robinson, Broad City, and Search Party, as well as the film A Simple Favor.
 In 2019, she began playing Ruthie in the Hulu comedy series Shrill after the show's co-creator and star Aidy Bryant contacted her through Instagram and encouraged her to audition.
 She later joined the team of writers for the animated comedy series Big Mouth during its fourth season.

 Harrison was named one of Variety magazine's "10 Comics to Watch" in 2019.
 Later that year, she co-hosted Comedy Central's digital series Unsend with Joel Kim Booster.
 She also co-hosts a podcast called A Woman's Smile with River L. Ramirez.
 In 2020, she co-starred in Yearly Departed, alongside other comedians such as Rachel Brosnahan and Ziwe Fumudoh.
 That same year, she began hosting a monthly show called Died & Gone to Heaven! at Largo in Los Angeles.